MindRove/MindRoveSDK/README.md

 ## Installation
 ### Python
+**For single-devices**:

+    pip install mindrove==0.0.10

+This will install the recommended package version of `mindrove` for single-devices ( examples are provided under the /examples/python folder )

+**SYNCBOX compatible**:

     pip install mindrove

-This will install the `mindrove` package and you can access it ( examples are provided under the /examples/python folder )
+This will install the beta package version of `mindrove` for both single-devices and SYNCBOX ( examples are provided under the /examples/python folder )

 ### C#
 To start using the MindRove specific C# library,